probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 This study showed Bitswap to be a fast and accurate means of finding content in the IPFS network, with an discovery success rate of 98%, and 75% of the content being fetched within 200 ms. However, we measured that Bitswap literally floods the network by soliciting 853 peers per request on average, sending a total of 1714 messages.
 The high success rate can be explained by the fact that most content is served by a very small number of peers.
 10 peers roughly serve 60% of the content requested in our study.
 Over time, nodes will eventually discover these super providers, and hence requesting content to these peers only is likely to result in a successful fetch, making Bitswap discovery smarter and reducing overhead significantly at the same time.
 We cannot be certain that the list of CIDs we used for our measurements is totally representative of the IPFS traffic, but we double checked by taking 2 different sources of CIDs, and the results were very similar.

-BITSWAP DOESN'T SCALE!!

 In order to accelerate Bitswap, we suggest to remove the `ProviderSearchDelay` and start the DHT lookup concurrently to the Bitswap broadcast.
-The network overhead is minimal (~0.258%), and the tail latency decreases from 1 second.
+The network overhead is minimal (~0.415%), and the tail latency decreases from 1 second.
 If removing the `ProviderSearchDelay` isn't an option, decreasing its value would help.

+Using broadcast to discover content in the network doesn't scale.
+When the number of peers in the network will grow to 10x or 100x, all peers have to scale the number of open connection to 10x or 100x, which isn't an option.
 Limiting the query broadcasts from Bitswap would help reduce the traffic in the network.
 A significant improvement would be to carefully select the peers from which we request content, rather than flooding the network with a broadcast.